- 2017 Global Platform for Disaster Risk Reduction

 - First European One Health / EcoHealth Workshop

-On 6 and 7 October, 2016, policy representatives and experts from the health, environment, veterinary communities met in Brussels, Belgium for the first European One Health/EcoHealth Conference.
+On 6-7 October, 2016, policy representatives and experts from the health, environment, veterinary communities met in Brussels, Belgium for the first European One Health/EcoHealth Conference.
 Participants included representatives from CBD and other UN organizations, the European Commission, academia, and non-profit working in science policies and practice to discuss challenges and opportunities for more integrated cross-sectoral collaboration.
 Experts, networks and projects from different countries within Europe and in developing countries have contributed to the workshop, as well as representatives from the CDB-WHO State of Knowledge review.

 The full meeting report is now available